 Creations - what you can't send us

 a.
 Was made by someone else, or that copies someone else's creation

 b.
 Isn't in English (unless we've asked you to comment in another language)

 c.
 Is illegal or defamatory (damaging to someone else’s reputation)

 d.
-Is inappropriate (offensive, off-topic or spam)
+Is inappropriate (offensive, off-topic or disruptive)

 e.
 Contains personal details